smucclaw/l4-lp/README.md

    The idea is that during the recursive transformation of a term, whenever we find a nested function application, we:
-   1. Capture its evaluation context in a continuation.
+   1. Capture its context in a continuation.
    2. Generate a fresh variable of the form `Var__N`.
    3. Throw the fresh variable to the continuation.
    4. Lift the function application from its nested context up to the top